 (i) The residual values, useful lives and methods of depreciation of property, plant and equipment are reviewed at each financial year end and adjusted prospectively, if appropriate.

-(j) Gains or losses arising from disposal (dismantling/sale/ retirement/loss due to theft by unknown miscreants) of tangible assets are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the statement of profit and loss when the asset is disposed.
+(j) Gains or losses arising from disposal (dismantling/ sale/retirement/loss due to theft by unknown miscreants) of tangible assets are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the statement of profit and loss when the asset is disposed.
+Insurance Claims for loss of material are accounted upon receipt of the same.

 2.2.
 Investment Properties

-investment properties are stated at cost less accumulated depreciation and accumulated impairment loss, if any.
+properties are measured initially at cost, including transaction costs.
+Subsequent to initial recognition, investment properties are stated at cost less accumulated depreciation and accumulated impairment loss, if any.
 Depreciation on investment properties is provided using straight line method over the estimated useful lives as specified in Schedule II to the Companies Act, 2013.
 Residual values, useful lives and method of depreciation of investment properties are reviewed at each financial year end and impact of change, if any is adjusted prospectively.
 The effects of any revision are included in the statement of profit and loss when the changes arise.

 Though the Company measures investment properties using cost-based measurement, the fair value of investment property is disclosed in the notes.

 Investment properties are derecognised either when they have been disposed off or when they are permanently withdrawn from use and no future economic benefit is expected from their disposal.
-The difference between the net disposal proceeds and the carrying amount of the asset is recognised in statement of profit and loss in the period of de-recognition.
+The difference between the net disposal proceeds and the carrying amount of the asset is recognised in statement of profit and loss in the year of de-recognition.

 2.3.
 Intangible Assets

 I ntangible Assets are stated at cost of acquisition net of recoverable taxes less accumulated amortisation and impairment loss, if any.
 The cost comprises purchase price, borrowing cost, and any cost directly attributable to bringing the asset to its working condition for the intended use.
-On transition to Ind AS, the Company had elected to continue with the previous GAAP carrying values as deemed cost.
+On transition to IND AS, the Company had elected to continue with the previous GAAP carrying values as deemed cost.
 Gains or losses arising from derecognition of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the Statement of Profit and loss when the asset is derecognised.

-The Company amortises intangible assets using the straightline method based on useful lives estimated by the management as mentioned below:
+The Company amortises intangible assets using the straight-line method based on useful lives estimated by the management as mentioned below:

 Computer Software 3 years